GregAbram/ibex/README.md

 Several tools are included to create derived variables using the IBEX class' Calculate method.

-- **BracketExposure in.ibx low high max_unreliability out.ibx**  Creates a derived unreliability variable from the *exposure_time* variable.
-Values less than *low* are considered fully unreliable, and receive the maximum unreliability value.
+- **BracketExposure in.ibx low high max_uncertainty out.ibx**  Creates a derived uncertainty variable from the *exposure_time* variable.
+Values less than *low* are considered fully unreliable, and receive the maximum uncertainty value.
 Values greater than *high* are considered fully reliable, and receive a value of 0.
 Intervening values are interpolated linearly.
 - **HistoEq in.ibx varname out.ibx** applies a histogram equalization algorithm to the named variable, producing a derived variable named **varname_he**.
 - **RelativeError in.ibx signame abserrname out.ibx** Divides the absolute error variable named by *abserrname* by the signal variable named *signame*  producing a relative error variable named *sigvar_re*.
 - **Normalize in.ibx varname out.ibx** Normalize the named variable *across all timesteps*, producing a derived variable named *varname_n*.